OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

  >**Note**  Sideloading as described in this article is supported on Word, Excel, and PowerPoint.
 To sideload an Outlook add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).

-The following video walks you through the process of sideloading your add-in on Office
+The following video walks you through the process of sideloading your add-in on Office desktop or Office Online.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XXsAw2UUiQo" frameborder="0" allowfullscreen></iframe>

 ## Sideload an Office Add-in on Office 365